Cisco-Talos/clamav-documentation/src/manual/Installing/Community-projects.md

 ### Xylent Antivirus

-Xylent Antivirus is a Javascript-based GUI program wrapping both ClamAV and Yara.
+Xylent Antivirus is a Python-based GUI and cross platform interface for ClamAV.
 Xylent Antivirus provides a very large (multi-gigabyte) collection of ClamAV signatures and Yara rules.

 [Get Xylent Antivirus](https://xylent.sourceforge.io)